lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 Open Aqara App, enter "Automation" page, click "+" in the top right corner to add an automation.
 There is an Away Arm automation by system default.
 You can use and set this automation directly, or add a new custom automation.
 Here explain this by taking "Add a Custom Automation" for example.

-1. Click "Add a Custom Automation" at the bottom of the page and enter the name of the automation as "Away Arm".
+1.Click "Add a Custom Automation" at the bottom of the page and enter the name of the automation as "Away Arm".

-2. Activate conditions and select "Meet any of the Conditions", Click "+" to add specific conditions.
+2.Activate conditions and select "Meet any of the Conditions", Click "+" to add specific conditions.

 - Click "Door and Window Sensor", and select "The Moment When the Door or Window is Opened".
 - Click "Motion Sensor", and select "The Moment When Someone Passes By".

-3. After adding the specific conditions, click the icons behind "Door and Window Sensor" and "Motion Sensor", select "Period", set "Repeat setting" as "From Monday to Friday", set the "Starting Time" as "09:00", and set the "Ending Time" as "18:00".
+3.After adding the specific conditions, click the icons behind "Door and Window Sensor" and "Motion Sensor", select "Period", set "Repeat setting" as "From Monday to Friday", set the "Starting Time" as "09:00", and set the "Ending Time" as "18:00".

-4. Click "+" behind "Execute in Proper Order" and add actions to be executed.
+4.Click "+" behind "Execute in Proper Order" and add actions to be executed.

 - Click "Air Conditioning Controller", select "Alarm", set alarm ring (Police Car No. 1) and volume (60), Click "Confirm".
 - Click "Send the Information to Mobile Phone", select "Send Alarm Information + Short Message".

-5. Click "Save" to complete the setting.
+5.Click "Save" to complete the setting.